 The method might also be improved by filtering the input data before processing to remove GPS noise.
-For instance, in [Mariescu 2018] impulsive type of noise were removed by using four simple rules.
+For instance, in Mariescu-Istodor et al. (2018), impulsive types of noise were removed by using four simple rules.
 However, noise around tall buildings can have systematic bias and should be studied further.